smartinternetofthingsasaservice/smartinternetofthingsasaservice.github.io/about.md

 title: About
 permalink: /about/
 ---
-temp
+This is my blog, version 2015.
+I am jp, a engineer/scientist and misanthrop from Rostock, Germany.

-this blog is forked from https://jschoeley.github.io/
+This blog is forked from (https://jschoeley.github.io/)